MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 ### Testing connection to your game

-Once your game executable is running and **MockVmAgent** output prints **CurrentGameState - Active**, you should be able to connect to your game using **ipaddress 127.0.0.1** and port at which your game server is listening on.
+Once your game executable is running and **MockVmAgent** output prints **CurrentGameState - Active**, you should be able to connect to your game using **ipaddress 127.0.0.1** and the port at which your game server is listening on.

 The **MockVmAgent** requests the game server to terminate (via GSDK) after a configurable number of heartbeats.
 This can be tuned by updating **NumHeartBeatsForTerminateResponse** in the **MultiplayerSettings.json** file.

 ## Verifying containerization

 ### Prerequisites

-- Windows 10 Pro (or above) with April 2018 (**1803**) update.
+- Windows 10 Pro (or above) with April 2018 (1803) update.
-- Get the docker from [here](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe) or from the main [page](https://www.docker.com/products/docker-desktop).
+- Get Docker from [here](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe) or from the main [page](https://www.docker.com/products/docker-desktop).

 ### Setup